anicca048/Kebab/Readme.md

 # Kebab
 Kebab is a graphical "connection oriented" packet sniffer for MS Windows.
-It simplifies packets captured on an interface into connections for real time
+This project's goal is to provide a connection tracking utillity for system
-	traffic analysis and debugging.
+	administration and real time traffic analysis / debugging.
+While other tools use the kernel's connection tracking system, Kebab reads packets straight off the wire.
+This eliminates blindspots caused by the kernel's definition of an "existing" connection, and the lack of tracking of packets being routed to other destinations.
 Written in C#, Kebab is published for free under the terms of the MIT
-	opensource license.
+	OpenSource license.
 Kebab does not require any special permissions to run, so please do not run
 	Kebab in admin-mode.
 If a vulnerabillity is found in the way that Kebab or PcapDotNet parses packet information and you are running Kebab in admin-mode